build-trust/ockam/documentation/guides/rust/get-started/05-secure-channel/README.md

     // Create a Vault to safely store secret keys for Bob. let vault = Vault::create();

+    // Create a SecureChannel registry.
+    let registry = SecureChannelRegistry::new();

     // Create an Identity to represent Bob. let bob = Identity::create(&ctx, &vault).await?;